OMEGA-3 EPA & DHA – WHY QUALITY OF FATS MATTERS?

 The quality of fats is important for the normal functions of the human body.
-There are four types of fats humans get from the nutrition: saturated fats, monounsaturated fats, polyunsaturated fats, and the worst group of fats – trans fats.
+There are four types of fats humans get from nutrition: saturated fats, monounsaturated fats, polyunsaturated fats, and the harmful group of fats – trans fats.

 In this blog post, we’ll explain to you the health benefits of omega-3 fatty acids called EPA, DHA and ALA.

-Fish is traditionally known as a good source of polyunsaturated omega-3 fatty acids.
-Sources of omega-3 usually contain several different fatty acids and you may have heard of the most beneficial ones - docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) and alpha-linolenic acid (ALA).
+Fish is traditionally known as a good food source of polyunsaturated omega-3 fatty acids.
+Sources of omega-3 usually contain several different fatty acids and you may have heard of the most beneficial ones - docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA) and alpha-linolenic acid (ALA).
 These ALA, DHA, and EPA are long-chain fatty acids with plenty of researched health benefits.

 They all are necessary fatty acids for normal health.
-EPA and DHA have plenty of EFSA (European Food Safety Authority) approved health benefits, which wee have listed below:
+EPA and DHA have many EFSA (European Food Safety Authority) approved health benefits, which we have listed below: